Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Cutting door stiles and rails in mission-style doors

 Did you know you can make cabinet doors without a router?
-With a dado set you can make the rails, stiles and cut a back “relief” in your hardwood panels and skip the router.
+With a Dado set, you can make the rails and stiles, cut a back “relief” in your hardwood panels, and skip the router.

 6. Raised panel bit to Style Panel Edges